Would you like your gifts to benefit someone other than mega-companies in foreign lands?

 Each of the packages includes a tag with the name of the person who packed it, which is a nice touch.
 Also on the packaging is the phone number and web address of the project, in case you have any questions.

-Women’s Bean Project products are available in Colorado at Cayenne Kitchen and Vitamin Cottage in Longmont; all Colorado King Soopers stores and some Safeway stores.
+As of this writing Women’s Bean Project products were available in Colorado at Vitamin Cottage in Longmont; all Colorado King Soopers stores and some Safeway stores.
 Outside Colorado, see http://www.womensbeanproject.com/ for ordering information and other sales outlets.